wellcomecollection/docs/rfcs/XXX-eresource_authentication/README.md

 The URL indexed is for the [EBSCO](https://www.ebsco.com/) Link Resolver

+### EBSCO link resolver

 EBSCO is a service used by "Collections and Research" to handle database/e-journal metadata.

-### EBSCO link resolver

-EBSCOhost etc.

 ## Current access methods